47degrees/sbt-microsites/docs/src/main/tut/docs/typechecked-snippets.md

 This feature has been recently added and includes some amazing features that are [explained](https://scalameta.org/mdoc/) very well.
 Here is some advice for using this in your microsite:

 - Add your markdown files in this path by default: `docs/`.
-- Set this property accordingly: `micrositeCompilingDocsTool := "mdoc"`
+- Set this property accordingly: `micrositeCompilingDocsTool := mdoc`
 - If you want to place your documments in a different path, just set the sbt property `mdocIn := your-path` being _your-path_ a `SettingKey[File]`.
 - Mark the snippets that you want to compile, following this convention: **_```scala mdoc_** or any of its [modifiers](https://scalameta.org/mdoc/docs/modifiers.html)